 All students with a completed FAFSA application listing SOU as one of the schools and who have been fully admitted in a degree-seeking program at SOU are considered for federal, state, campus-based and institutional funds.
-Campus-based funds include Perkins Loans, Supplemental Grants, and Federal Work-Study.
+Campus-based funds include Supplemental Grants, and Federal Work-Study.

 Please note: financial aid received at another institution during the same academic year can reduce the aid available at SOU due to federally mandated limits.
 Students will not receive financial aid funding from more than one institution in any given term.